Information for Parents

 Whether it be the consultation, development, or planning of our events, our mandate of being BY and FOR youth is at the heart of everything we do.
 From programs that develop their leadership and community/citizen engagement, activities that promote culture and openness to others, we strive to offer unique experiences for them to meet other participants from across the province and are proud to serve BC’s French-speaking youth.

 REGISTRATION FOR OUR ACTIVITIES/EVENTS

 Our events/activities also have a registration fee.
-Participants are responsible for returning the total amount to the Event Coordinator, payable by check or cash to the CJFCB.
+Participants are responsible for returning the total amount to the Event Coordinator, payable by check, e-transfer or cash to the CJFCB.
 These fees help with the costs of accommodation, meals, transportation, and all necessary materials depending on the activity/event.
 The registration fee does not cover the total costs but represents a reasonable fee to participate.
 Our activities are made possible thanks to the generous contributions of our funders and different levels of government.